 [RESEARCH] Engagement Rate of Top 200 Australian Influencers is 5.48%

 We looked at the 200 Top Australian influencers on Instagram and their 20 most recent posts.
-Moving on from Indonesia, Malaysia and Singapore, we used a variety of tools that identify influencers and some good old manual searching.
+Moving on from Indonesia, Malaysia, and Singapore, we used a variety of tools that identify influencers and some good old manual searching.
 They have a combined reach of over 89.7 million, much of which is presumably duplicate audiences (given Australia’s population is 25 million).
-In total, we have analysed 4,000 posts and found over 1,000 unique brands, organisations, companies, and events mentioned.
+In total, we have analyzed 4,000 posts and found over 1,000 unique brands, organizations, companies, and events mentioned.
 Among them are global brands like Zara, Swarovski, Tommy Hilfiger, PayPal, Fanta and also hundreds of local businesses.
 This is unsurprising as many Australian influencers collaborate with international brands especially travel brands as well as many local Australian indie brands.

 Kick start your next campaign with our curated influencer list.